webhintio/hint/packages/rule-http-compression/README.md

 requested by the user agent.

 Brotli, like Zopfli, takes more time.
-It's indicated to compress resources at build time, and configure IIS to just serve those pre-compressed resources whenever Brotli compression is requested over HTTPS by the user agent.
+It's indicated to compress resources at build time, and configure IIS to serve those pre-compressed resources whenever Brotli compression is requested over HTTPS by the user agent.

 If you don't want to start from scratch, below is a generic starter snippet that contains the necessary configurations to ensure that